 Absence, Lateness and Holidays

 Punctuality: All students should be on the school premises by 08:40 to commence school at 08:45, Students who are late may be issued with a 30-minute after school detention, in addition to missing vital information at the start of the school day which is given out both in tutor and assembly.
 Student's who do arrive late and miss registration must sign in at the student admin office upon their arrival on the school premises.

 We greatly value the success of our students and any absence from school can be detrimental to their learning.
-The school will therefore consider approving holidays/leave of absence only in exceptional circumstances.
-There is no statutory right to leave during term time and the school reserves the right to refer unauthorised absence to the Education Welfare Service who may issue a penalty notice.
+The school will therefore not approve term time absence unless the circumstances are considered exceptional.
+There is no statutory right to leave during term time and the school reserves the right to refer unauthorised absence to the Local Authority who may issue a penalty notice.
 All applications will be referred to the Head teacher and we ask that parents complete a leave of absence request form in good time to enable a clear response to be given.

 Medical Treatment and First Aid